flvSantos15/dtmoney-transactions/README.md

 ## 🚀 Purpose

 The main goal is to apply Golang concepts.
-Apply concepts of MVVM, TDD, Mensaging, Caching, Logging, Monitoring, Tests, Deploy and more.
+Apply concepts of MVVM, TDD, Caching, Logging, Monitoring, Tests, Deploy and more.

 ## 🛠️ Tech Stack